 But why go so far to build such a big pile of dirt?
 As we’ll go over below, Monks Mound played a central role in the Mississippian vision of the cosmos.

 Before climbing up the pyramid itself, I first encountered a series of wooden posts near the parking lot.
 The city of Cahokia, in fact, was entirely bordered by a massive wooden wall.
 According to estimations, the whole thing required up to 20,000 trees!
-Obviously, the posts here represent just a small example of what the wall probably looked like.
+Obviously, the posts here represent just a small example of what the wall probably would’ve looked like.

 The first tier of Monks Mound is flat and spacious, and evidence suggests that various buildings once stood here.
 They were likely used by priests for special ceremonies, as it was here that the sun would be seen rising from Woodhenge at each equinox.
-Interestingly, there’s also a small additional mound here built on the southwest corner.
+Interestingly, there’s also a small additional mound built on the southwest corner.

 What’s more is that a large post, possibly as high as 40 feet, arose directly from the center of the pyramid’s summit.
-Given the frequent storms that pass through the area, the central post of Monks Mound would’ve attracted frequent lightning strikes (even today, a sign warns visitors to stay away during storms).
+Given the frequent storms that pass through the area, the central post of Monks Mound would’ve attracted frequent lightning strikes (even today, a sign warns visitors to stay away during storms!).

 This would’ve been quite the spectacle for the civilian population watching from down below.
-As archaeologist William F. Romain points out, bolts of lightning striking with the post would’ve symbolized the connection between the earth and heavenly realms, if only for a brief moment.
+As archaeologist William F. Romain points out, bolts of lightning striking the post would’ve symbolized the connection between the earth and heavenly realms, if only for a brief moment.

 Standing atop the pyramid, I couldn’t help but recall another spectacular pyramid temple I’d once visited.
 In the 1050’s, at the same time that the main portion of Monks Mound was being filled in, Angkor’s Baphuon temple was under construction on the other side of the world.

 And while the Baphuon is made of stone, the two pyramids share more in common than just timing.
 Though no longer visible today, the Baphuon once had a long bronze tower sticking out directly from its top.
 And what’s more is that while the temple was mostly made of sandstone, its core happened to be a large earthen mound.
-And like Monks Mound, the Baphuon even had a long causeway leading up to its main entrance.
+Furthermore, like Monks Mound, the Baphuon even had a long causeway leading up to its main entrance.

 Even to this day, Monks Mound remains the tallest structure in the immediate area by far.
 And the very top offers excellent views of all the other mounds contained within the vast city.
-And this view likely would’ve only been afforded to chieftains and priests.

 Romain points out that Monks Mound, as looked at from the sky, shares the dimensions of what’s known as a Root 2 rectangle.
 This shape, which can also be found numerous other times throughout Cahokia, is produced as follows: take a square, and then extend its length on two sides so that they equal the length of the original square’s diameter.

-By standing in the very center of Monks Mound, a Root 2 rectangle tilted 5 degrees off center, one can observe notable astronomical phenomenon in each corner at certain points of the year.
+By standing in the very center of Monks Mound, which is a Root 2 rectangle tilted 5 degrees off center, one can observe notable astronomical phenomenon in each corner at certain times of the year.
 One corner is the location of the sunrise on the summer solstice, another is the moon’s maximum south rise, another is the winter solstice sunset, and the last is the maximum north set of the moon.

 Like many other cultures around the world, Mississippian cosmology emphasized the concept of the three worlds: the upper, middle (where humans live) and underworld.
 It’s very likely that Monks Mound, similar to the stone pyramid temples of the Khmers and Teotihuacanos, was seen as a bridge between these three realms situated along a vertical axis.